-Better Uptime has a very intuitive on-call calendar scheduling: you can edit duties by drag-and-drop editor or by pre-fill the whole calendar based on specific rotation.
+Better Stack has a very intuitive on-call calendar scheduling: you can edit duties by drag-and-drop editor or by pre-fill the whole calendar based on specific rotation.

 The calendar integration options also offer Gmail and Microsoft Outlook.

-The four main alerting options for Better Uptime are:
+The four main alerting options for Better Stack are:

 - Automated phone call